Madeline0421/odin-recipes/README.md

-Purpose: To make a website that shows recipes.
+A website that lists dessert recipes.

-Skills: Basic HTML
+Includes images and unordered/ordered lists.